 Mormons testify, with eyes moist with emotions, of a “burning in the bosom” that validates their beliefs.
 Muslims frequently invoke the joy and peace they feel is validation of the truth of Islam.
 Religions the world over boast individuals who would unflinchingly die for their beliefs, confident in the wonderful peace and joy their respective God has granted them.
 Nearly every major religion employs powerful visual and auditory devices such as art, architecture and music to evoke powerful emotions.
 Human touch is added to many of these contexts to provide a deep sense of love, belonging and unity.
 The result is invariably an intense peace and joy that surpasses all understanding, and can then be attributed to the God of that culture.

 This amazing peace and joy can also be experienced in private as the believer communes with their God in the reading of a beautiful holy book, through earnest prayer and through glorifying worship.
-And if this peace and joy is powerful enough, any incoherencies within the actual doctrines of the religion will be enough to compel the happy believer to abandon their beliefs.
+And if this peace and joy is powerful enough, any incoherencies within the actual doctrines of the religion will not be enough to compel the happy believer to abandon their beliefs.

 What does it take to defend against the false notion that emotions constitute evidence of the truth of our beliefs?
 Though exceedingly difficult for many, a commitment to following the actual evidence and arguments apart from any emotional considerations seems to be the only defense.